prsephton/Rover/README.md

 ## Approach:

 At first glance, thie requirements are trivial.
-The *naive* solution is to build a software representation of the mars rover (as a class), and then place it (the rover object) and move it around on the grid.
+The **naive solution** is to build a software representation of the mars rover (as a class), and then place it (the rover object) on a grid class, and move the rover around on the grid.

 However, that is a complete overkill, since all we are required to produce is a final position and direction.
+If we wanted an interactive GUI interface, perhaps the idea of a full "rover on a grid" model would have made sense.

 Nevertheless, we will encapsulate all the functionality of this app within a class, simply because it is more readable than a flat procedural application.